Yes, it actually is, despite the fact that writing this is the one of the hardest things I’ve had to do.

 But the fact remains that I don’t want to be a ghostly, zombified shell of me.
 I need to heal.
 I need that so I can take care of people around me.

 Also, it’s not like I’m saying goodbye to law–I’ve applied to graduate school, and got in.
-My graduate degree’s curriculum includes labour law–also my favourite subjects, by the way.
+My graduate degree’s curriculum includes labour law–also one of my favourite subjects, by the way.

 Maybe I will come back.
 Maybe.
 One day.
 You never know.